 As of today, Murex has trained more than 1,000 people in SAFe, or half the company, with teams distributed across its three development centers in Paris, Dublin, and Beirut.
 Its efforts have driven measurable progress across numerous benchmarks:

-- Complete testing in just one hour, instead of days – The full testing cycle, including environment provisioning, functional tests, and upstream/downstream interface validation dropped from five days to just one hour, making it possible to run this full suite to customize each new customer configuration
+- Complete testing in just one hour, instead of days – The full client delivery testing cycle, including environment provisioning, functional tests, and upstream/downstream interface validation dropped from five days to just one hour, making it possible to run this full suite to customize each new customer configuration

 - Lower release cost for internal IS – The time to release for the internal test management system dropped from 37 man-days to two